-Minor Music at the End of the World is a performance in three movements based on SAIDIYA HARTMAN's acclaimed essays, The End of White Supremacy: An American Romance and alongside new writings inspired by the author’s Litany for Grieving Sisters.
+Minor Music at the End of the World is a performance in three movements based on SAIDIYA HARTMAN's acclaimed essays The End of White Supremacy: An American Romance and Litany for Grieving Sisters.

 FEATURING ANDRÉ HOLLAND, OKWUI OKPOKWASILI AND FILM BY ARTHUR JAFA